rooftopcellist/chatbot-template/README.md

 ## Features

-- Loads Markdown files from a specified directory
+- Loads multiple document formats (.md, .docx, .pdf, .csv, .json, .log, .adoc) from a specified directory
+- Extracts text content from each file type appropriately
-- Strips YAML front matter
+- Strips YAML front matter from Markdown files
 - Chunks the text for semantic embedding
 - Embeds the content using a Hugging Face model
 - Stores the embeddings in a vector index locally